RLGym/rlgym.github.io/docs/documentation/reward_functions/common_rewards/ball_to_goal_rewards.md

 velocity_ball_goal_reward = VelocityBallToGoalReward()
 ```

-1. Determine which team the player is on, and set the target goal as the objective.
+1. Determine which team the agent is on, and set the opponent's goal as the objective.
 2. Get the linear velocity of the ball.
 3. Determine the difference between the objective (goal from step 1) and the current ball position.
 4. Return the scalar projection of the ball's velocity vector on to the objective vector.